tapioca24/p5.capture/README.md

 👉 [Demo on OpenProcessing](https://openprocessing.org/sketch/1494568)

-# Why p5.capture?
+## Why p5.capture?

-## Stable recording 🎩
+### Stable recording 🎩

 Recording p5.js animations with a screen recording tool often causes performance issues.
 This is because the recording timing is out of sync with the rendering timing. p5.capture hooks into the `draw` function of p5.js to perform the recording task, so it works like magic.

-## Keep your sketches clean ✨
+### Keep your sketch clean ✨

-Adding recording functionality to a sketch can be very tedious.
-A sketch messed up with recording code becomes less visible and harder to change. p5.capture provides a minimalistic GUI by default, designed to add recording functionality without messing up your sketch.
+Adding recording functionality to a sketch can be very tedious. p5.capture provides a minimal GUI and is designed to add recording functionality without adding any code to your sketch.
 Let's focus on your creative coding.
 Of course, you can also use the API to integrate it into your code.

-## Wide variety of export formats 🤹
+### Many export formats 🤹

-Tired of having to use different libraries for different formats? p5.capture supports a wide variety of export formats: WebM, GIF, MP4, PNG, JPG, and WebP.
+Tired of having to use different libraries for different formats? p5.capture supports many export formats: WebM, GIF, MP4, PNG, JPG, and WebP.
-Say goodbye to having to use multiple libraries for recording.
+There is sure to be something you want.

-# Installation
+## Installation

-## ES Modules (recommended)
+### ES Modules (recommended)

 Add a link *after* p5.js in your html file: